covcom/205CDE/17_18_Flask_templates/README.md

 Congratulations, your first Flask website is up and running!

 Now go back to the code we inserted into the file.
-There're several important concepts in it:
+There are several important concepts in it:

 * `Flask` is a class, it accepts several different input parameters.
 The one we supplied is the name of the current module.
 This name is used to uniquely identified the currently running app.
 * Line begins with `@` is called a decorator.
 This is used to modify the function (in the current case 'hello_word()'.)
 The modified function then becomes associated with route `/`, so that when a request is being sent to `/` i.e. the root folder of the website, this function will be run.